Vinson Filyaw

+Vinson Wayne Filyaw (December 15, 1969 – May 3, 2021) was an American rapist, abductor, and former construction worker.
+He was convicted of the 2006 kidnapping and rape of 14-year-old Elizabeth Shoaf in Lugoff, South Carolina.
+Filyaw had held Shoaf hostage inside an underground bunker for ten days before Shoaf alerted her mother via text message from Filyaw's phone.
+Filyaw turned himself in to police a day after Shoaf was rescued.
+He was sentenced to 421 years imprisonment in 2007 and died at McCormick Correctional Institution in 2021.

+The case was fictionalized in the 2018 television movie Girl in the Bunker.

+Background

+Prior to the abduction, Filyaw was unemployed and had been wanted on a warrant for sexual misconduct since November 2005.
+The 12-year-old daughter of Filyaw's girlfriend accused him of drugging her with Benadryl in order to molest the girl in her sleep.
+He eluded authorities by hiding in a network of underground tunnels he had dug in the woods around Lugoff.
+Filyaw claimed that he planned the rape of another underaged girl in order to "embarrass" the Kershaw County Sheriff's Office, having felt mistreated by police during the investigation.

 Kidnapping

-The survivor, Elizabeth Shoaf, was kidnapped after she got off her school bus on September 6, 2006.
-Filyaw gained her trust by posing as a police officer.
-He walked her around in the woods until she became disoriented and then marched her to a hand-dug 8x8 underground bunker, located within a mile of her own home.
+On September 6, 2006, Elizabeth Shoaf was kidnapped after she got off her school bus, around 400 metres from her home.
+Filyaw approached Shoaf and, posing as a police officer, he claimed that her parents were illegally growing marijuana and that she was being put under arrest.
+After handcuffing Shoaf, Filyaw took her into the woods and raped her.
+He then walked Shoaf around until she became disoriented and marched her to an 8x8 ft makeshift underground bunker, located within a mile of her own home.

 Once inside, he stripped her naked, restrained her with chains, and raped her several times a day over the duration of her 10-day captivity.
 Police initially interpreted her disappearance as a runaway, and did not launch an Amber alert.
 Shoaf's poise and calm while she was held captive was considered remarkable by people involved with missing children cases.
 "Not only was she very brave, she was also very smart and did several things that greatly improved her chances of survival," said Captain David Thomley of the Kershaw County Sheriff’s Department.